toshnika/Minetest-technic-expansion-mod/README.md

-# Minetest-technic-expansion-mod
+# Minetest-technic-expa
-an expansion mod for technic
+A mod for Minetest, intended to expand the technic mod.
+Adds a new ore with associated tools, oil and plastic, and more!